AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

   - **Internal network**: Inner layer zone.
 It contains private servers and data that the organization neess to protect.

-    - **Restricted zone**: It it exists, it's contained in the Internal network.
+    - **Restricted zone**: If it exists, it's contained in the Internal network.
 It protects highly confidential information that is only accessible to employees with certain privileges.
 It's protected with a firewall between the internal network and the restricted zone.

 This way, attacks penetrating the DMZ cannot spread to the internal network, and attacks penetrating the internal network cannot access the restricted zone.
 A security team may regulate access control policies on these firewalls, and control traffic reaching the DMZ and internal network by restricting IPs and ports (example: only HTTPS traffic may be allowed to access web servers in the DMZ).